sehnryr/interop-project/README.md

 The Mule flow will save each response content to a file named `output-<method>.txt` for each method inside the Mule project root.

+Mule Flow, ActiveMQ log debug and jBPM workflow will be shown during the presentation